 There isn’t much gameplay that actually happens within Struggle for Talyria.
-When you do get the chance to actually play the game, All you get is basic turn-based combat.
+When you do get the chance to play the game, all you get is basic turn-based combat.
 It is very simple, but also unbalanced.
-The challenge can spike at weird times, and random enemies can often be more difficult than bosses.
+The challenge can spike at weird times and random enemies can often be more difficult than bosses.

 Basic commands like running away from combat are hard to pull off.
-Late in the game, it will be common to regularly use your most powerful attacks on regular enemies, otherwise combat takes too long and you can get killed easily.
+Late in the game, it will be common to regularly use your most powerful attacks on regular enemies.
+If you don’t combat takes too long and you can get killed easily.

 I wish that I was able to give an accurate statement on how long Struggle for Talyria was, but I can’t.
 Before I got to the end of the game.
 I was met with a game-breaking bug.
 Somehow the game glitched out and I was unable to talk to any of the NPCs, so I couldn’t progress any further in the game.

 There are achievements for beating the game in less than seven (7) hours, so I can guess that is approximately how long it would take assuming you skipped a lot of the dialogue.
 It would otherwise take about nine (9).

-Something I get a bit tired of saying about retro style music is that it sounds like it belongs in the environment where it takes place.
+Something I get a bit tired of saying about retro-style music is that it sounds like it belongs in the environment where it takes place.
 That doesn’t really apply to the music in Struggle for Talyria.
 The music sounds like it should.
-It’s slow and somber during the cutscenes, and it’s fast-paced during the batles.
+It’s slow and somber during the cutscenes, and it’s fast-paced during the battles.
 It’s even compressed to sound more like a retro game.

 The problem is that it’s what you would expect and it delivers a lot less.
 There are not a lot of memorable melodies and there are few recognizable instruments throughout most of the soundtrack.
-What you can recognize sound very digital, like it was played on a syntheziser, and not a modern one.
+What you can recognize sounds very digital, like it was played on a synthesizer and not a modern one.
 It’s dull and forgettable and leaves very little impression.